 Covered Recreation Area — Next to the lodge, our “rec area” is used for classes, all-camp activities, and small group activities such as basketball, floor hockey, folk dancing, Four-square or chalk drawing.

 Sports Field “The Bowl” — Cabin row wraps around this greenfield area used for soccer games, kickball, softball, and many all-camp activities.
 Also on our “Upper 20” (20 acres of land up the road from the main camp) there is a full soccer/football field, perfect for band camps.

 Camp Store — Our camp store is open daily.
 Campers make purchases using their camper account that is set up by their parents.
 Parents and visitors have and the opportunity to visit it the store during registration and pick-up (deregistration).

-Bath House — The bath house at VBYC has private showers, toilets, and it is the only place with electrical outlets for personal use items such as blow dryers.
+Bath House — The bath house at VBYC has private showers, toilets, and it is the only place with electrical outlets for personal use items such as blowers.

 Archery Range — This range includes an arrow stop, bag targets, clearly designated shooting lines, and a covered shooting platform.
 Archery class is taught by a certified instructor who uses clear safety signals and range commands to control the course activity. *Rifle and Archery Ranges are located across the road from Main Camp for safety of participants and the general Camp population.
-See illustrated Map of Camp.
+See "Explore Camp" to access an Illustrated Map